 - Add a

-element, which is where React is going to inject our component.
+#greeterelement, which is where React is going to inject our component.
 Add a reference to that new component in the

-extends layout block content h1= title p Welcome to #{title} #greeter block morejs script(src='/javascripts/helloworld.jsx', type="text/babel")
+morejsblock.
+Note thetype="text/babel"extends layout block content h1= title p Welcome to #{title} #greeter block morejs script(src='/javascripts/helloworld.jsx', type="text/babel")

 React.render(